 AAU is located in two buildings on Letenská Street.
 The main building with most classrooms and student lounges along with the Computer Lab, Print Center, administration offices and cafe is located at Letenská 5.
-The AAU Library, the Psychological Counselor, Academic Tutoring Center, and additional classrooms can be found at Letenská 1
+The AAU Library can be found at Letenská 1.
 There are three entrances into Letenská 5.
-All of them are equipped with an electromechanical lock which opens with an International Student Identity Card (ISIC), which you will receive after registration, or another chip card (for example, a Lítačka) that has been registered at AAU's reception desk.
+All of them are equipped with an electromechanical lock which opens with an International Student Identity Card (ISIC) or another chip card (for example, a Lítačka) that has been registered at AAU's reception desk.
 To open the door, place the card onto the scanner next to any of the entrances.
 When you hear a beep, this means the lock has been released.
 Rattling a door handle without the scanners having detected a card will not open the door and may destroy the lock.

 Please bear in mind that access to the building is possible only with a registered card.
-Should you accidentally not have yours with you, please see the Receptionist, who will open the door for you after verifying your identity
+Should you accidentally not have yours with you, please see the Receptionist, who will open the door for you after verifying your identity.